 Q.: What should passengers do?

-The good news is that if you miss your connection, the airlines will automatically rebook you on the next available flight.
+A.: The good news is that if your flight is cancelled, the airlines will automatically rebook you on the next available flight.
 The bad news is that next flight could be a while if you're traveling to or from a city that is buried under a foot or more of snow.